ReDI-School/html-css-berlin-2020-fall/lesson24/index.md

 ```
 ![GridExample1](gridExample1.png)

-Whats going on here then?
+What's going on here then?

 For the parent Element: